abellion/xenus/docs/README.md

 Both, using the array form or the magic methods, behaves exactly the same currently but there is a difference !
 When using the dynamic form Xenus will try to find a getter or a setter method in your document.

-If it cannot figure out a getter or a setter method, it will read or write the data directly from the internal array storing the user properties.
+If it cannot figures out a getter or a setter method, it will read or write the data directly from the internal array storing the user properties.
 On the opposite, if it finds one of these methods, it will use them to mutate your document.

 ```php
 use Xenus\Document;